JunganChen/junganchen.github.com/pages/en/CV.md

 1995-1998:  Electrical Engineering at Zhejiang University of Technology

 ## Work Experience
+2018.8-2019.8 Purdue University Northwest
 2005-:        Associate Professor in Zhejiang Wanli University
 1998-2002:    Software Engineer in IT Company